AhmedAlsabbagh/Scala_Examples/README.md

-# there are many problem solving in scala
+# there are some problem solving in functions,classes and objects